Network Penetration Testing

 - a proactive risk management process in a rapidly evolving field

-- a secure product or service offering to consumers and supply chains for whom security is a key factor
+- launch a secure connected product to consumers and supply chains for whom security is a key factor

-Intertek’s penetration tests are delivered by experienced testers following an agreed methodology and using safe and proven tools.
-Clients are provided with a prioritised list of security weaknesses alongside cost effective actions to improve security.
+Intertek’s penetration tests are delivered by experienced and qualified testers following an agreed methodology and using safe and proven tools.
+We will provide you with a prioritised list of security weaknesses alongside cost effective actions to improve security.

-Penetration testing allows organisations to address both assurance and certification needs:
+Penetration testing can help you address both assurance and certification needs:

 - Assurance - Enabling you to identify and mitigate the intrinsic risk in your networks, operations, supply chains and business processes